Pedestrian Hit By Car In Michigan: Legal Rights Explained

 In Michigan, a pedestrian who gets hit by a car may be able to sue the at-fault driver to recover compensation for his or her pain and suffering.
 Additionally, the injured victim will be entitled to recover No-Fault benefits to pay for his or her medical bills and for lost wages if their injuries disable him or her from working.

-What to do when a pedestrian is hit by a car in Michigan?
+What to do if you’re hit by a car as pedestrian in Michigan?

-Can a pedestrian sue if hit by a car in Michigan?
+Can a pedestrian file a lawsuit if hit by a car in Michigan?

-A pedestrian who has been struck by an automobile and injured may be able to sue the at-fault driver who caused the crash for pain and suffering compensation if he or she can prove: (1) the at-fault driver was negligent; and (2) the pedestrian’s injuries caused him or her to suffer a “serious impairment of body function” under Michigan’s auto accident threshold law.
+In Michigan, pedestrian who has been hit by a car and injured may be able to sue the at-fault driver who caused the crash for pain and suffering compensation if he or she can prove: (1) the at-fault driver was negligent; and (2) the pedestrian’s injuries caused him or her to suffer a “serious impairment of body function” under the state’s auto accident threshold law.

 A “serious impairment of body function” means that a person’s injuries have resulted in a serious impairment of an important body function which has affected the person’s general ability to lead his or her normal life.